klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 NACLs: contains inbound and outbound rules.
 Acts like a firewall.

 Must configure both inbound and outbound.
-By default allows everyting.
-You define what to DENY.
+Allows everything by default.
+You define what to **DENY**.

 Review: